NARDIA HAIGH

 BUY FROM ROUTLEDGE

-Climate change poses many challenges for businesses and other organizations.
-Uncertainty about access to resources, unanticipated weather events, policy and technology changes, rapidly changing market conditions, and social unrest is felt across all business and industry sectors.
+Climate change presents significant challenges for businesses and other organizations.
+Uncertainty about access to resources, unanticipated weather events, policy and technology shifts, rapidly changing market conditions, and social unrest affect businesses and industries across the board.

-Haigh’s book, Scenario Planning for Climate Change, sets out an engaging step-by-step scenario planning method that executives, board members, managers and consultants can follow to develop a long-term strategy for climate change tailored for any business.
+Haigh’s book, Scenario Planning for Climate Change, presents a clear, step-by-step method that leaders and consultants can follow to design a long-term climate strategy adaptable to a wide range of businesses.

 What people are saying about this book.